gregcusack/microservices-demo/README.md

      Linux hosts (also supports Mac/Windows).
    - [Docker for Desktop](https://www.docker.com/products/docker-desktop).
      Recommended for Mac/Windows.

+2. **Running on Google Kubernetes Engine (GKE)”** (~30 minutes) You will build, upload and deploy the container images to a Kubernetes cluster on Google Cloud.

 ### Option 2: Running on Google Kubernetes Engine (GKE)